arthurlormeauwall/OpenCvTester/README.md

 `public void delControlInLayer(int maskedLayerIndex, int controlIndex)` : delete a certain control in a certain masked layer.

 `public void addLayer(int maskedLayerIndex, Stack<Integer> stackOfindexInDataBase)` : add a masked layer.
-The first parameter tell where to add the new masked layer in the chain of masked layers already there.
-The second one is a stack of the control indexes, in the control database, of the new controls of this masked layer.
+The second parameter is a stack of the control indexes, in the control database, of the new controls of this masked layer.

 `public void delLayer(int maskedLayerIndex)` : delete a certain masked layer.

 `public void setAlpha(int maskedLayerIndex, Frame alpha)` 	: set the alpha mask of a certain masked layer with a `Frame` object.

 `public void setAlpha(int maskedLayerIndex, int opacity)` : set the opacity of a certain masked layer with an integer data.